April 2007 – Be Strong

 After my experience, I have decided to take my cues from the judge who was willing to share personal medical information with people in order to help raise awareness.
 I think both patients and doctors need to be more educated about colon cancer.
 Women – particularly pregnant women – need to be very descriptive about complaints and very assertive about follow-up.
 Doctors need to realize that 50 is not the magic number – a young, apparently healthy person CAN have colorectal cancer.
 Cancer doesn’t pay attention to demographics and statistics and neither do I. I intend to beat the odds and hopefully help some other people along the way.
 I would like to thank the producers and sponsors of the Colondar and my GI doctor, surgeon, oncologist, chemo nurses and my incredibly supportive family and friends for giving me that opportunity.

-UPDATE: We are shocked and unbearably saddened to report that Kim Troisi-Paton lost her battle with colon cancer on August 10, 2007.
+UPDATE: We are shocked and unbearably saddened to report that Kim Troisi-Paton passed on August 10, 2007.
 Click here if you would like to read her obituary.

 Kim truly followed the theme,”Be Strong,” in everything she did and fought until the end.
-She was an advocate for the disease to the end, and The Colon Club will continue her line of silly greeting cards, Posterior Designs: Cards for Any Colon Occasion.
+She was an advocate for the disease to the end.

 Kim, we miss you so much.